-Private tours and parties/meetings can be arranged via appointment.
+Private and off-season tours as well as parties/meetings can be arranged via appointment.
 Contact Beaverbrook House at email@example.com or telephone at 506 622 5572.